apache/parquet-format/README.md

 [logical-types]: LogicalTypes.md

+### Sort Order

+Parquet stores min/max statistics at several levels (e.g. RowGroup, Page Index, etc).
+Comparison for values of a type follow the following logic:

+1. Each logical type has a specified comparison order.
+If a column is annotated with an unknown logical type, statistics may not be used for pruning data.
+The sort order for logical types is documented in the [LogicalTypes.md][logical-types] page.
+2. For primitives the following sort orders apply:

+    * BOOLEAN - false, true
+    * INT32, INT64, FLOAT, DOUBLE - Signed comparison.
+Floating point values are
+      not totally ordered due to special case like NaN and infinity.
+They require special handling when reading statistics.
+The details are documented in parquet.thrift in the `ColumnOrder` union.
+    * BYTE_ARRAY and FIXED_LEN_BYTE_ARRAY - Lexicographic Unsigned byte-wise comparisons.

 ## Nested Encoding
 To encode nested columns, Parquet uses the Dremel encoding with definition and repetition levels.
 Definition levels specify how many optional fields in the